bittyphp/bitty-container/README.md

 ### Via a Service Provider

-The more extensible option is to build a service provider using  `Interop\Container\ServiceProviderInterface` and register it using the `register()` method.
+The last, and most extensible, option is to build a service provider using  `Interop\Container\ServiceProviderInterface` and register it using the `register()` method.

 You can build a service provider to load service settings from anywhere - an XML file, YAML file, or maybe even JSON.
 More information is available in the Service Provider section.